 - Cash.
 1 point = 1 cent in cash, so 50,000 points = $500 cash.

 - Travel.
-1 point = 1.25 cents towards travel, so 50,000 points = $625 towards travel at the same prices at Expedia or Travelocity (no markups), split up however you like into multiple tickets, down to the penny.
+1 point = 1.25 cents towards travel, so 50,000 points = $620 towards travel at the same prices at Expedia or Travelocity (no % markups), split up however you like into multiple tickets, down to the penny.
+Good for people who don’t like to bother with miles.

 The card also has the following same Ink Bold features:

 Many people aren’t aware of the fact that they can apply for business credit cards, even if they are not a corporation or LLC.
-The business type is called a sole proprietorship, and you may be a consultant, freelancer, or other one-person business.
+The business type is called a sole proprietorship, and these days many people are full-time or part-time consultants, freelancers, or other one-person business.
 This is the simplest business entity, but it is fully legit and recognized by the IRS.
 On a business credit card application, you should use your own legal name as the business name, and your Social Security Number as the Tax ID.